duckietown/dockertown/CONTRIBUTING.md

-# Contributing to Python-on-whales
+# Contributing to Pydock

-You want to make Python-on-whales better?
+You want to make Pydock better?
 Great!
 Help is always welcomed!

 In this document, we'll try to explain how this package works internally and how you can contribute to it.